BrightChanges/Unit-4/IB_ComputerScience_IA_Kien.md

 pyz = PYZ(a.pure, a.zipped_data,
              cipher=block_cipher)

-//adds other files that are not the main python file with the way below: (needs to change the '/Users/kienletrung/Desktop/CoinSnack_MiniIA/main.kv' to the appropriate path to the file) a.datas += [('main.kv', '/Users/kienletrung/Desktop/CoinSnack_MiniIA/main.kv', 'DATA')]
+#adds other files that are not the main python file with the way below: (needs to change the #'/Users/kienletrung/Desktop/CoinSnack_MiniIA/main.kv' to the appropriate path to the file)
+a.datas += [('main.kv', '/Users/kienletrung/Desktop/CoinSnack_MiniIA/main.kv', 'DATA')]

-//needs to change '/Users/kienletrung/Desktop/CoinSnack_MiniIA' to the path that holds the data that I add in the above line. change the "coinsnack" name to appropriate app name. exe = EXE(pyz, Tree('/Users/kienletrung/Desktop/CoinSnack_MiniIA', 'Data'),
+#needs to change '/Users/kienletrung/Desktop/CoinSnack_MiniIA' to the path that holds the data that I add in the above line. change the "coinsnack" name to appropriate app name.
+exe = EXE(pyz, Tree('/Users/kienletrung/Desktop/CoinSnack_MiniIA', 'Data'),
           a.scripts,
           a.binaries,